China's Xi says to give stock market investors adequate protection

-Xi’s remarks come after Beijing intervened to halt a share price rout that started in June, which sparked volatility across global financial markets.
-The main key index, the Shanghai Composite Index, plunged as much as 40 percent from mid-June to late August.
+Xi's remarks come after Beijing intervened to halt a share price rout that started in June, which sparked volatility across global financial markets.
+The main key index, the Shanghai Composite Index .SSEC, plunged as much as 40 percent from mid-June to late August.

 At the same meeting, Xi said that China would maintain its prudent monetary policy while accelerating fiscal, tax and financial reforms, including reform of state-owned enterprises.